dhruvrajsinghgaur/mmo-server-springboot/README.md

 # MMO Game Server — Spring Boot

-A production-grade multiplayer game server built with Spring Boot, MySQL, and JWT authentication.
-This is a rebuild of an earlier raw Java socket MMO server, now using industry-standard backend technologies.
+A production-grade real-time multiplayer game server built from scratch with Spring Boot, WebSocket, MySQL, and JWT authentication.
+Players connect, fight each other on a 100x100 grid, pick up weapons, and compete to be the last one standing.

 ---